 5 Accelerating Trends for Configure, Price, Quote Software

 Sales teams are always looking for a new way to stand out from the pack.
-As part of a comprehensive digital transformation, capable CPQ solutions are rising to the surface across the industry, with recent trends pointing to an evolution that not only helps organizations adapt to the events of 2020, but also enables them to thrive in this next normal.
+As part of a comprehensive digital transformation, capable CPQ solutions are rising to the surface across the industry, with recent trends pointing to an evolution that not only helps organizations adapt to the events of recent years, but also enables them to thrive in this next normal.

 1. Purpose-Built Product Content and Market Intelligence

 Internal data within CPQ software is nothing new, but shifting trends are bringing in new sources of insight and intelligence that offer a better, more complete perspective.
 In fact, 83% of sales professionals are using some form of CPQ system.

 Emerging trends focus on the application of additional analytics and intelligence, through a combination of market data and historical pricing.
 Additional insights like these will allow sales teams to upsell customers and improve the average margin per quote.

 Specifically, a shift towards purpose-built solutions for the electronics industry are playing a larger role as time goes on.
 Not only does this allow for a compressed time-to-value as a result of the specialized data, but it also creates a much smoother implementation process for the solution as a whole.